m7thon/tom/README.md

 This "Toolkit for observable operator modeling" (*tom*) aims to provide a reference implementation of the OOM methods developed in the [MINDS](minds.jacobs-university.de) research group of Jacobs University Bremen.
 Some benchmark problems as well as demo scripts will be included.

-The *tom* core functionality is written in C++ for maximum performance.
+The core functionality is written in C++ for maximum performance.
 A Python interface to the library is included.

 Requirements
 ------------